PyRaghaw/PyRaghaw/README.md

 Working on new projects that push boundaries in AI, education, and privacy.
 Stay tuned!

-**Areas of exploration:**
-- 🔬 Computer Vision
-- 🎨 Generative AI
-- 🔐 Privacy Tech
-- 📚 Ed-Tech Innovation
+### 🚀 Areas of Exploration
+- **🔬 Computer Vision** - Developing systems that can interpret and understand visual data
+- **🎨 Generative AI** - Creating intelligent systems that can generate novel content and solutions
+- **🔐 Privacy Tech** - Building technologies that protect user data and ensure digital security
+- **📚 Ed-Tech Innovation** - Designing tools that transform and enhance learning experiences

+Pushing boundaries in emerging technologies to create meaningful impact

 </td>
 </tr>